Everything is bigger in Texas, including Maine’s help wanted signs

 An economic development corporation in Ohio is conducting a $50 million national advertising campaign to lure businesses and workers to the Buckeye State – and the snarky billboards have raised some eyebrows.

-In New York City, an Ohio billboard reads, “Work from ‘home,’ not ‘over-priced studio apartment.’”
+In New York City, an Ohio billboard reads, “Work from ‘home,’ not an ‘over-priced studio apartment.’”

 Another sign, in Austin, says “Keep Austin weird.
 Like the very high cost of living weird.”